 Gone are the days of large and impersonal billboards, or direct mail advertisements aimed at an audience of thousands.
-Today, marketing efforts are channeled into dynamic emails, personal videos, and social media interactions.
-Although this new world appears strange and even daunting to the small business, implementing personalized marketing communications is now easier than ever before.
+We’ve put together 5 ways to personalize your content marketing on a budget.
+Additionally, paired with the marketing efforts of today which are channeled into dynamic emails, personal videos, and social media interactions.
+Although this new world appears strange and even daunting to small businesses, implementing personalized marketing communications is now easier than ever before.

 There are five primary categories of personalizing your content marketing, each of which can be done on a budget of zero dollars.
-They include social media, customized videos, self-reported analytics, dynamic content, and automated systems.
+Such as social media, customized videos, self-reported analytics, dynamic content, and automated systems.

 1. Social Media